Kourtney-Burger/OBIS-Workshop/README.md

 7. Check that dates are following [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)

-8. Check that the scientifically is/are valid
+8. Check that the scientific names is/are valid

     1. OBIS uses the [World Register of Marine Species (WoRMS)](https://www.marinespecies.org/) as the taxonomic backbone.
 We need to match our species abbreviations to WoRMS naming